leoVolk/introduction-to-storybook/README.md

 You can create either one story per component, one story for all your components or stories for different types of components (e.g. you have 3 types of components and write one story containing all three components).
 We will stick to the letter.
 For this project, I created a few components we can use to test storybook.
 You can find these components in the _``/components``_ folder in the root directory.

 Our stories will be stored in the _`stories`_ folder.
-So, without further ado, let write our first story!
+So, without further ado, let's write our first story!

-Lets start with creating a story for our Container components: a question component and a comment component.
+Let's start by creating a story for our container components: a question component and a comment component.
 First - Import the components we will use:
 ````bash
 import CommentContainer from '@/components/Containers/Comment';
 import QuestionContainer from '@/components/Containers/Question';
 ````

-Now we need to define and export a default story, so storybook knows what to do:
+Now we need to define and export a default story:

 ````bash
 # title will set the name for the stories